openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 **Setup Linode Object Storage**

-You can follow the official [get started guide](https://www.linode.com/docs/products/storage/object-storage/get-started/) to enable Object storage on Linode and create a new bucket.For this demo we created a bucket named `video-preview`.
+You can follow the official [get started guide](https://www.linode.com/docs/products/storage/object-storage/get-started/) to enable Object storage on Linode and create a new bucket.
+For this demo we created a bucket named `video-preview`.

 Make sure to save the access-key and access-secret for the bucket at the following path: